Rowan-Paul/gwentcards/README.md

 ## Installation

 You can run this app locally by running `npm install` and then `npm start`.
+There are redux action and reducer tests which can be run by running `npm test` in your terminal.
+You can get the coverage of the files by running `npm run coverage`.

 The app also has ESLint and Prettier configurations from @imaginary-cloud.
-You can run the linter by running ``npm run lint`` and fix the errors by running ``npm run lint:fix``.
+You can run the linter by running `npm run lint` and fix the errors by running `npm run lint:fix`.